HackRU/sledge/DEVELOPMENT.md

 ### JS?

 There'll need to be JS.
 The hope is for a drag-and-drop UI for the ranking.
+Dragula has been chosen.

+### Allocation of judges.

+The way this will work is quite simple: there'll be an admin button to allow judges to start judging.

 [gitter]: https://gitter.im/anishathalye/gavel
 [vagrant]: https://www.vagrantup.com/